PaperSpan/help.paperspan.com/organizing.md

+---
-# 🗂️ Organizing Articles
+title: Organizing
+nav_order: 6
+---

+Organize your saved articles to find them easily and focus better on your reading goals.

-## 📁 Folders
+## 🗂️ Folders

-Create folders to group related articles.
-Folders help with topic-based organization.
+- You can create folders to group articles by topics, goals, or interests.
+- Move articles into folders from the article list or while reading.
+- Folders are synced across all your devices.

-## 🧠 Auto-Categories
+## ⚙️ Auto-Categories

-PaperSpan intelligently assigns categories (e.g., Health, Tech, Business) based on the content.
-You can filter articles using these labels easily.
+- PaperSpan auto-tags articles using machine learning.
+- You can tap on a category (e.g